Lidewey/Lidewey.github.io/1Themodel.md

 transport into (intermediate and final) consumptions. <br>
 &nbsp &nbsp &nbsp Three-ME explicitly distinguishes between five types of transports and four types of energy (resp. red and yellow lines in <a href="#Table1">Table 1</a>).
-Energy intensity was the main criterion for the selection of the 24 sectors (see Appendix C).
+Energy intensity was the main criterion for the selection of the 24 sectors <!-- (see Appendix C) -->.
 This relatively high level of disaggregation is important to capture the complexity of the substitution mechanisms involved after a change in the relative price between energies.
 For instance, an increase in the oil price tends to lead to substitution from oil to the other energy in several ways.
 In addition to direct substitutions by